Last updated May 11, 2026

 Can I swap clothes on a video, or only photos?

 Most AI clothes changers work on stills only.
-Vidnoz is one of the few that handles short video clips, and Morphic's Canvas lets you take a finished virtual try-on still and feed it into a runway-walk video workflow as the next step.
+Vidnoz pairs its still-image outfit swap with a one-click Image-to-Video handoff for a short clip, and Morphic's Canvas lets you take a finished virtual try-on still and feed it into a runway-walk video workflow as the next step.

 What kind of garment photo works best for virtual try-on?